-Q10h.
-Thinking about all of the times in recent weeks that you've come across claims about masks offering no protection or being harmful in some way, how has it been reported/described?
+Q10l.
+Thinking about all of the times in recent weeks that you've come across claims stating that the Coronavirus test which shows if you currently have the virus does not work and 93% of tests produce a false positive, how has it been reported/described?
 You might have come across the claims in different places and being reported in different ways, so please tick all that apply.